Bombe/rhynodge/README.md

 The result of a ``Filter`` is a ``State``, again.

-### Trigger
+### Merger

-A trigger decides if, given the current state and the previous state, a noteworthy change has occured.
-It could calculate the difference between two file lists, or of two Facebook post lists.
+A merger merges two states into a new state; the new state is responsible for detecting whether a noteworthy change has occured.

-The result of a ``Trigger`` is an ``Output``.
+The result of a ``Merger`` is — once again — a ``State``.

 ### Watcher

-A watcher combines a query, a list of filters, and a trigger into a single unit which can be configured a lot easier than the separate components.
+A watcher combines a query, a list of filters, and a merger into a single unit which can be configured a lot easier than the separate components.
 For example, you could have a “Twitter” that finds new status updates for a username and that only needs to be configured with that username; the rest of the configuration is contained in the watcher.

-A ``Watcher`` does not do any processing but instead offers a ``Query``, a list of ``Filter``s, and a ``Trigger``.
+A ``Watcher`` does not do any processing but instead offers a ``Query``, a list of ``Filter``s, and a ``Merger``.

 ### Action

-If a trigger found a change, the action is then executed.
+If a noteworthy change has been detected, the action is then executed.
 Again, an action can be almost anything: it can send an email, it can execute programs, print documents, initiate phone calls, take a picture from a webcam — anything you can program can be used an an action.